ROCm/omniperf/docs/tutorial/includes/valu-arithmetic-instruction-mix.rst

 .. note::

-   The examples in the section are expected to work on all CDNA accelerators.
+   The examples in the section are expected to work on all CDNA™ accelerators.
    However, the actual experiment results in this section were collected on an :ref:`MI2XX <mixxx-note>` accelerator.